 Supplementation may be necessary in winter or for people with dark skin.

-Folate is found in abundance in dark green leafy vegetables and aim for a good daily intake of vegetables like asparagus, spinach, broccoli, avocado, kale and romaine lettuce.
+Folate is found in abundance in dark green leafy vegetables - aim for a good daily intake of vegetables like asparagus, spinach, broccoli, avocado, kale and romaine lettuce.

-Folate is water soluble and a short cooking time, such as in steaming, can preserve the content of folate.
+Folate is water-soluble and a short cooking time, such as in steaming, can preserve the folate content.

-Chromium is a mineral that has a large role to play in blood sugar balance.
+Chromium is a mineral that plays a large role in blood sugar balance.

 It is part of a molecule called glucose tolerance factor (GTF) that assists with insulin functioning.

 Egg yolk, brewer’s yeast, organic grass fed beef, shellfish, broccoli, sweet potato, grape juice and garlic are all good sources of chromium.